Are you bringing home a four-legged furry family member? Then check out the best ways to make sure to prepare home for a puppy the right way.

 11. Upgrade Your Flooring to Help Puppy Proof Your Home the Right Way

 When selecting flooring – I’ve been told there are two camps.

 Those that hate carpet and those that love it.

 In my living room and bedroom, I enjoy super plush carpeting.

 We upgraded to a stain-resistant carpet in these rooms.

-The stain-resistant carpet gives us the peace of mind of knowing if Mirage has an accident, it will clean easier.
+The stain-resistant carpet gives us the peace of mind of knowing if Mirage has an accident, it will clean more easily.

 If you have areas you would like to keep off limits to your new fur baby, consider adding a doggy gate.

 These gates help secure areas of the home that are off-limits to animals.

 This also teaches the pup these areas are a no-go.